 A Fresh Approach to Food & Education

-Griffith’s Kitchen program utilizes culinary arts as a way for our kids and their families to express themselves all the while providing an innovative outlet to help kids showcase their talent and learn skills needed to live a healthy life.
+Our Griffith’s Kitchen program utilizes culinary arts as a way for our kids and their families to express themselves, all while providing an innovative outlet to help kids showcase their talent and learn skills needed to live a healthy life.
 Oh, and everyone loves good food too.

 Make a Difference